UvinduW/Cross-Compiling-Qt-for-Raspberry-Pi-4/README.md

 The demo should start running on the display connected to the Raspberry Pi.

 ## Step 6: Windowed vs Full Screen Mode
-In previous builds of Qt I've used on a Raspberry Pi, the apps I developed ran on the frame buffer directly, bypassing the X window manager.
+In previous builds of Qt I've used on a Raspberry Pi, the apps I developed ran on the frame buffer directly, bypassing the X Window Manager.
 This also meant that the apps always ran full screen.
 I have found that this is not the case with this build of Qt.

 If I boot into the desktop mode and launch the app, it will run in windowed mode.
 This does have the benefit of being able to VNC into the Raspberry Pi and view what the result looks like.